 To best protect your trade mark, it is usually advisable to register the mark such as a logo or slogan.
 Once registered on the IP Australia trade mark register, it serves as notice to others that you are the legal owner of the trade mark.

-However, before filing your trade mark for registration you must do due diligence to assess whether it is possible that you are infringing on anyone else’s trade marks.
+However, before filing your trade mark for registration you must do due diligence to assess whether it is possible that you are infringing on anyone else’s trade marks and that the mark is otherwise registerable.
 Once you file a trade mark registration application, those with registered trade marks and unregistered trade mark may oppose the application.
 We discuss unregistered trade marks below.

 See this article about the trade mark registration process in Australia.